MidnightDreamerX17/skill20/Skills/SkillDetails/Alchemy.md

 Potion Fusion: It takes one day to conduct an act of Potion Fusion.
 The character can combine potions in the following manner:

-- 2 Potions of First Aid into 1 Potion of Cure Light Wounds
+- 2 Potions of Cure Minor Wounds into 1 Potion of Cure Light Wounds
 - 2 Potions of Cure Light Wounds into 1 Potion of Cure Moderate Wounds
 - 2 Potions of Cure Moderate Wounds into 1 Potion of Cure Serious Wounds
 - 2 Potions of Cure Serious Wounds into 1 Potion of Cure Critical Wounds